Frequently Asked Questions about the University of Central Asia (UCA)

 UCA operates within a framework of values that espouses academic excellence, individual rights and security, responsibility to community and public service, and ethical and transparent operations of government and business.

 UCA is an expensive endeavor, requiring the support of many.
-The governments of Kazakhstan, the Kyrgyz Republic and Tajikistan have all contributed land and extended various fiscal benefits.
-They will continue to support UCA’s fund-raising efforts over time.
-His Highness the Aga Khan has already contributed a total of $15 million for an endowment fund which will be expanded.
-International donor agencies, governments, foundations, corporations and individuals - including UCA graduates - are all expected to support UCA in the future.
+The governments of Kyrgyzstan, Tajikistan and Kazakhstan have all contributed land and extended various fiscal benefits.
+They will continue to support UCA's fund-raising efforts over time.
+His Highness the Aga Khan has already contributed to an endowment fund which will be expanded.
+Other donors include international donor agencies, governments, foundations, corporations and individuals.

 To ensure that graduates have access to global ideas and emerging knowledge, English will be the language of instruction for all degree courses.
 Non-degree courses will be in Russian or in Kazakh, Kyrgyz or Tajik, depending on where they are offered.

 There are - and there will be - many employment opportunities at UCA.
 To ensure excellence, diversity and global perspectives, hiring is being done locally, regionally and internationally.
-If you are interested in a position at UCA, please visit our web site www.ucentralasia.org or send a cover letter and your resume to:
+If you are interested in a position at UCA, please visit our website to see UCA's open positions, or send a cover letter and your resume to email@example.com.
+To receive job openings directly to your inbox, subscribe to UCA's mailing list today.